pursuemoon/ga-tsp/README.md

 $ gradle build
 ```

-If you haven't installed Gradle, the start up script of gradle provides an easy way for you.
+If you haven't installed Gradle, the start up script of Gradle provides an easy way for you.
 Choose the specific method that suits your platform.
 Remember to enter the root directory of this project first.

 ### For Linux